Homeschooling your preschoolerMay 9, 2013

 - It’s important that you provide your children with toys that encourage imagination and that are FUN.
 If they’re not fun, it doesn’t matter how educational they are, your children are not going to play with them.
 Think about the toys you played with as a child….wooden blocks, Legos, etc.

-- Go on fieldtrips with your preschoolers.
-Think zoos, educational farms, etc. I guarantee your children will remember these experiences and will talk about them for months afterwards.
+- Go on field trips with your preschoolers.
+Think zoos, educational farms, etc. I guarantee your children will remember these experiences and will talk about them for months afterward.

 - When appropriate, let your children make a mess.
 I know…I know…no one likes a mess.
 But hands-on learning is important.
 Schedule the time, and make arrangements ahead of time so that clean-up is easy.